xaziaver/rust-cuda/README.md

-# Rust-CUDA Interface for MoE Layer Optimization

-## Introduction
+# rust-cuda
+The `rust-cuda` library aims to provide a Rustic interface for CUDA programming, enabling Rust developers to write and execute CUDA kernels directly from Rust.

-This repository is an educational project aimed at learning about CUDA programming and developing a Rust-CUDA interface specifically tailored for creating custom kernels to optimize the Mixture of Experts (MoE) layer in large language models (LLMs).
+This was created with the intention of being used specifically to create custom kernels to optimize a Mixture of Experts (MoE) layer in large language models (LLMs).

-The goal is to create a minimal and focused Rust-CUDA interface that provides the necessary functionality to write and launch custom CUDA kernels for the MoE layer, enabling efficient and optimized computation on NVIDIA GPUs.

 ## How To Use
 1. Initialization:
    - start by selecting a CUDA device and allocating necessary memory on the device using `device` and `memory` modules
 2. Kernel Development:
    - instead of writing CUDA kernels in C/C++, write kernel logic directly in Rust
-   - the library provides mechanisms to compile Rust code into CUDA-compatible kernels (maybe through NVRTC or pre-compilation to PTX)
+   - the library provides mechanisms to compile Rust code into CUDA-compatible kernels (through NVRTC)
 3. Kernel Execution:
    - with kernels compiled, execute them by passing inputs (data, model parameters) from Rust to the GPU, perform the computation, and then retrieve the results back into Rust
 4. Optimization Loop: